 - Doors and door frames – There's a lot of additional information to learn about fire-rated doors.
 Here are a few different door materials:

 - Wood – hollow core and solid core

 - Steel – a.k.a. “hollow metal” doors

 There's a saying that the ceiling is the “fifth wall” of a room but is an often forgotten design element.
-There are several types of ceilings and each is constructed differently, so you'll need to study up on the details.
+There are several types of ceilings, and each is constructed differently, so you'll need to study the details.
 Here's a peek at some different ceiling components you'll need to know:

 - Gypsum wallboard – Most common in residential spaces.